Green Goblin: Normie Osborn

 Normie Osborn is the son of Harry Osborn and Liz Allan, and the grandson of Norman Osborn.
 In the alternative timeline of the MC2 universe he becomes the Green Goblin and battles Spider-Man's daughter, May "Mayday" Parker, before reforming and becoming her ally.

 Phil Urich

 In the MC2 timeline, Phil Urich marries his girlfriend Meredith and is a forensic scientist and friends with Peter Parker.
 He is aware of both Peter and Spider-Girl's identities.
 Phil Urich resumes the Goblin identity, first under the name of the Golden Goblin, then as the Green Goblin with the assistance of Normie Osborn (III).
 After Phil lost a long series of battles, Normie recreates Phil's original mask, which grants him superhuman strength and other abilities, greatly enhancing his effectiveness.
 He is also a founding member of the New New Warriors.

+Spider-Ham

+In the universe where Marvel characters are animals, Norman Osbird, as he's called in this universe, is a crazy turkey who calls himself the Green Gobbler.

 Spider-Man: India

 Spider-Man: India features Nalin Oberoi, a ruthless businessman in Mumbai, who is ravaging villages for a mystical amulet to connect with evil, supernatural demons who once ruled the world.
 The process works and transforms Oberoi into "Green Goblin".
 He also transforms a meek doctor into "Doctor Octopus" and sends him to find Pavitar Prabhakar (Spider-Man).
 Oberoi later burns down Pavitar's village (branding it with his initials NO), and kidnaps MJ, and Aunt Maya (Aunt May).
 At Oberoi HQ, he tries to bring down the demons, until a reformed Octopus and Pavitar attack and rescue the ladies.
 After killing the doctor, Oberoi is later defeated by Pavitar.
 Oberoi also has a son mentioned by Pavitar, Hari.